+The presented algorithm was designed to provide strict consistency semantics by applying actions to the database only when they are marked green.
+Thus, the actions delivered to the replication layer in a primary component can be applied to the database immediately.
+In contrast, the actions delivered in a non-primary component are marked red.
+The global order of these actions cannot be determined yet, so, if we require strong consistency, these actions cannot be applied to the database at this stage.
+Under this model, even queries issued while in a non-primary component cannot be answered until the connectivity with the primary component is restored.

-The presented algorithm was designed to provide strict consistency semantics by applying actions to the database only when they are marked green and their global order is determined.
-In the real world, where incomplete knowledge is unavoidable, many applications would rather have an immediate answer, than incur a long latency to obtain a complete and consistent answer.
+In the real world, however, where incomplete knowledge is unavoidable, many applications would rather have an immediate answer, than incur a long latency to obtain a complete and consistent answer.
 Therefore, we provide additional service types for clients in a non-primary component.

-The result of a weak query is obtained from a consistent, but possibly obsolete state of the database, as reflected by the green actions known to the server at the time of the query, even while in a non-primary component.
-Other applications prefer getting an immediate reply based on the latest information available, although possibly inconsistent.
-In the primary component the state of the database reflects the most updated situation and is always consistent.
+The result of a weak query is obtained from a consistent, but possibly obsolete state of the database, as reflected by the green actions known to the server at the time of the query.
+The weak consistency service, when requested by an application, will allow the replication engine to reply to a query delivered while in a non-primary component.
+Updates, however, will not be allowed (will be delayed) until the server joins a primary component.
+This may result in a client requesting some updates to the database, then querying the database and getting an old result which does not reflect the updates it just made.
+Still, this is acceptable for some applications.

+Other applications would rather get an immediate reply based on the latest information available.
+In the primary component this information is reflected in the state of the database and is always consistent.
 In a non-primary component, however, red actions must be taken into account in order to provide the latest, though not consistent, information.
 We call this type of query a dirty query.
+To provide this service, a dirty version of the database is maintained while the replicas are not in the primary component.

 Different semantics can be supported also with respect to updates.
-In the timestamp semantics case, the application in interested only in the most recent information/ Location tracking is a good example of an application that would employ such semantics.
-Similarly, commutative semantics are used in applications where the order of action execution is irrelevant as long as all actions are eventually applied.
-In an inventory management application all operations on the stock would be commutative.
-For both semantics, the onecopy serializability property is not maintained in the presence of network partitions.
+Two examples would be the timestamp update semantics and the commutative update semantics.
+In the timestamp case, all updates are timestamped and the application only wants the information with the highest timestamp.
+Therefore the actions don't need to be ordered.
+Location tracking is a good example of an application that would employ such semantics.
+Similarly, in the commutative case, the order is irrelevant as long as all actions are eventually applied to the database.
+Consider an inventory model (where temporary negative stock is allowed); all operations on the stock would be commutative.
+For both semantics, the one-copy serializability property is not maintained in the presence of network partitions.
 However, after the network is repaired and the partitioned components merge, the databases states converge.

-The algorithm can be significantly optimized if the engine has the ability to distinguish a query-only action from an action that contains updates.
+Regardless of the semantics involved, the algorithm can be optimized if it has the ability to distinguish a query-only action from an action that contains updates.
 A query issued at one server can be answered as soon as all previous actions generated by this server were applied to the database, without the need to generate and order an action message.